msk4862/Copyright-free-image-search/README.md

 #### 2. Go to `server-side` folder
+> First create an environment file `.env` and add your API KEYS in it.
 ### `npm start`

-It will start the backend server
+It will start the backend server.
 <br />
 <br />
 ### Give it a 🌟 to show your support 😃😃